JerryFleming/PyDoc/library/os.rst

    Force write of file with filedescriptor *fd* to disk.
 On Unix, this calls the native :c:func:`fsync` function; on Windows, the MS :c:func:`_commit` function.

-   If you're starting with a buffered Python :term:`file object` *f*, first do ``f.flush()``, and then do ``os.fsync(f.fileno())``, to ensure that all internal buffers associated with *f* are written to disk.
+   If you're starting with a buffered Python :term:`文件对象` *f*, first do ``f.flush()``, and then do ``os.fsync(f.fileno())``, to ensure that all internal buffers associated with *f* are written to disk.